revaldinho/cpc_ram_expansion/t35_cpld_mfc/README.md

 OEB       - !ROMDIS

-DIR       - 1'b1 - always T34-> CPC in this application
+DIR       - 1'b0 - always B->A T34-> CPC in this application

 Init
    ROMVALID = 0